-- Be clear in what you want to achieve from the relationship.
+- Be clear in what you want to achieve from the mentorship.

-- Initiate and drive the relationship – don’t sit back, it’s a two way process.
+- Initiate and be interactive – don’t sit back; it’s a two-way process.

 - Take responsibility for yourself and your career development.

-- Understand what your mentor expects of you and allocate time and energy to the mentoring relationship.
+- Understand what your mentor expects of you, and allocate time and energy to the mentorship.